Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Training approaches for multimodal and extended-mode distributions

 An alternative to forwards KL training with a dataset sampled from the target distribution $p$ is to use samples from some other distribution $p' \ne p$, reweighting by the factor $p(\phi)/p'(\phi)$ to estimate

-Because there is no $p'$ dependence on the LHS, this estimator asymptotically computes the same divergence as Eqn.~\eqref{eqn:fwds-kl-psamp}.
+Because there is no $p'$ dependence on the LHS, this estimator asymptotically computes the same divergence as Eq.~\eqref{eqn:fwds-kl-psamp}.
 Note that the reweighting factors $p(\phi_i)/p'(\phi_i)$ are not functions of the model parameters.
 We can use the reweighted forwards KL divergence to define a self-training scheme by drawing the training dataset from the model, i.e.~$\phi \sim p' = \tilde{p}$.
-In this scheme, as far as training is concerned it is a coincidence that $\tilde{p}(\phi) = \tilde{p}'(\phi)$, and $p'(\phi)$ is taken to be independent of the model parameters.
+In this scheme, as far as training is concerned it is a coincidence that $p'(\phi) = \tilde{p}(\phi)$, and the reweighting factors are taken to be independent of the model parameters in gradient computations.

 Training using reweighted model samples to compute the forwards KL divergence as described above still encounters the difficulties associated with self-training detailed in Sec.~\ref{sec:flow-based-mcmc-challenges}.
 However, because $p'$ is arbitrary and the reweighting factors are not functions of the model parameters, we can modify this procedure to train with an augmented dataset with all modes represented.
-We can accomplish this simply by generating our training dataset using a mixture of the model that samples from all modes, as described in Sec.~\ref{sec:mixture-models}.
+We can accomplish this simply by taking $p'$ to be a single-model mixture of the model being trained, constructed to sample from all modes as described in Sec.~\ref{sec:mixture-models}.
 Using the mixture model construction to generate the training dataset requires additional applications of the flow to compute $\tilde{p}_{\text{mix}}$.
 While forwards-pass evaluation is typically a relatively small cost during training, it can become significant if the number of mixture components grows large.
+For continuous symmetries, exact mixtures are intractable and must be approximated.